sonenko/web-system-monitor/README.md

 ## about
 Simple system activity monitor.
 Initially was implemented for 3 hours as test task using Scala, Spray and AngularJS.

+## Attention
+this is not mock project.
+Be carefull when killing process from UI, java runtime is involved.

 ## run
 OS - OSX
 To run application Node + Tomcat + JDK + Sbt must be installed.